 If you’ve decided you’d rather continue to provide the support yourself during this time, please ensure that you tell your care provider immediately and then inform Coventry City Council, by contacting Adult Social Care direct on 024 7683 3003 or [email protected]

 This is a really difficult question and one that is not easy to answer.
 We know that for a lot of people they will not understand the precautions that need to be taken, so might struggle with the idea of staying at home or not following their usual routine.
 We’ve found some good guidance that might help:

 To help unpaid carers during the Coronavirus outbreak, the Government has introduced a new aspect to the eligibility criteria for claiming Carer’s Allowance, the main benefit for people caring 35 hours or more per week.

 The new regulations, which came into force Monday 30 March 2020, allow unpaid carers in England and Wales to continue to claim Carer’s Allowance if they have a temporary break in caring, because they or the person they care for gets coronavirus or if they have to isolate because of it.

 The Government has also confirmed that providing emotional support counts towards the Carer’s Allowance threshold of 35 hours of care a week – an issue which has been concerning many carers.

-The measures will be reviewed in six months’ time.
+These measures will be reviewed in six months.